Select Page

 2 Timothy 4:3 For the time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.

-We as Christians do a great job of sharing what we believe.
-Rarely are we capable of sharing why we believe certain Biblical concepts.
+We Christians do a great job of sharing what we believe, but we are rarely capable of sharing why we believe certain Biblical concepts.

-Why do you believe the Bible is the infallible, inspired Word of God?
-If pressed by an atheist or agnostic could you share your convictions?
+Why do you believe the Bible is God’s infallible, inspired Word?
+If pressed by an atheist or agnostic, could you share your convictions?

 Peter wrote in his first epistle that we should be ready to provide a defense for the hope that is in us.